kennardmah/breast-cancer-prediction/README.md

 # House Price Prediction.
-using data science tools and machine learning models to predict the house price
+Using data science tools and machine learning models to predict the house price